z5267282/mve-tests/README.md

 - 01..04.mp4
 - where the files are named in order of creation
-- each is expected to be a minute long
+- each is expected to be 1 minute and 37 seconds long

 tests that need additional information have a root-level file called `info.md`